PraveenShet03/Anomaly-Detection-Project/README.md

 * Only the reconstruction data pickle file is required for the final step.
 * Run the `anom_detect_gan.py` script.
-* Note: Uncomment Line 203 and pass the list of specific buildings to be evaluated, else all the available buildings will be evaluated.
+* Note: Uncomment Line 203 and pass the list of specific buildings to be evaluated, else all the available buildings will be evaluated which can be time-consuming.
 * Bayesian optimization is used to adjust the evaluation hyper-parameters.
 * A results CSV is created in the working directory.